 What a Hangover Does to Your Body, According to Doctors

 Christmas, New Year's, birthdays, vacations.
 The celebrations may change, but the primary temptation remains the same—to booze it up—and so do the day-after consequences: The nausea, fatigue, headache, wooziness and general misery of a hangover.
 Eat This, Not That!
 Health asked the experts why over imbibing causes those familiar symptoms and what you can do to ease them—or prevent them altogether.
-Read on, and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.
+Read on, and the health of others, don't miss these Signs Your Illness is Actually Coronavirus in Disguise.

 "Alcohol turns off the process in your kidneys that signal your brain that you're thirsty," says Jordanna Quinn, DO, MS, with Kore Regenerative Medicine in Denver, Colorado.
 "So you end up urinating out all of your fluids, without the signal to your brain to drink more fluids and regulate the water/salt balance in your bloodstream.
 When this signal to your brain is turned off, you don't have enough fluid in your bloodstream, and thus you become dehydrated and experience symptoms of nausea, headache and fatigue."

 The Rx: "Ways to combat the symptoms of hangover include rehydration with water and electrolytes, taking B vitamins, and perhaps taking medications to help alleviate symptoms of headache (ibuprofen and Tylenol) or nausea," says Quinn.